Co-Lab-You-Belong-in-Tech/ping/README.md

 - Database: Postgresql
 - Hosting: Heroku and Netify

-## Installation Backend
+## Installation

 1. Clone the repository
-2. npm install at root level
+2. npm install at root level (backend)
-3. cd into /public folder and npm install
+3. cd into /public folder and npm install (frontend)
-4. Set .env file with DATABASE_URL from Heroku and API_KEY from Spoonacular (for local development)
+4. Set .env file with DATABASE_URL from Heroku, API_KEY, API_KEY_SPARE from Spoonacular (for local development)
+5. Run npm start in /public folder and node app.js at root level to run front and backend respectively

 ## API Routes